theodi/p2p/results/index.md

 </table>

 <p>The table above speaks a clear language: lenders are much more skewed towards large loan amounts than recipients.
-The salient difference in mean and median loan values, as well as the large standard deviation, are a hint that a few investors use large sums, whereas most recipients deal with amounts between £3,000 to £6,000.
-This result makes intuitive sense because investors have more financial freedom than recipients and this is also reflected in the following box plots.</p>
+The salient difference in mean and median loan values, as well as the large standard deviation, are a hint that a few lenders use large sums, whereas most recipients deal with amounts between £3,000 to £6,000.
+This result makes intuitive sense because lenders have more financial freedom than recipients and this is also reflected in the following box plots.</p>

 <h6>Figure 1.1 Box plot for loan amounts of lenders (logarithmic scale)</h6>